 Pigment Dispersion Syndrome Treatment

-Treatment for pigment dispersion syndrome varies depending on how it is affecting your IOP.
+Treatment for pigment dispersion syndrome varies depending on how it is affecting your eye pressure (IOP or intraocular pressure).

 For pigment dispersion syndrome with normal or only slightly elevated IOP, there is a low risk of damage to the optic nerve.
 No treatment is needed other than seeing your ophthalmologist one time each year.
 He or she will monitor your condition by checking your IOP and looking for any changes in your vision.